mwu228/Summer2021/README.md

 # Summer 2021
 ## [Black Lab](https://pharmacy.uky.edu/people/penni-black) summer project -

+**Version 0.6.1**
+The code for the actual graph was not detailed in the Coronavirus Network Explorer paper, so I went fishing around for open sourced libraries to use.
+I got nodes on a graph going with the labels on each node.

 **Version 0.5.1**
 Took out all the fluff and failed tries so the code so far is readable.
 I have the "genes of interest for both JAK2 and STAT3 in separate arrays.